amazon-science/h3-indexer/README.md

 - `name`: Project name (string)
 - `version`: Version number in semantic format #.#.# (string)
 - `h3_resolution`: H3 resolution level, supported range 3-10 (integer)
-- `output_s3_path`: S3 path for output storage (string)
+- `output_s3_path`: AWS S3 path for output storage (string)
 - `inputs`: Dictionary of input data sources.
 Each input in the `inputs` dictionary can either be a Vector or Raster input type.
 See below for more details on required parameters for each input type.

 ##### Vector Data
 For vector inputs (type: "vector"):
 - `type`: Must be "vector"
-- `glue_catalog_database_name`: Glue Catalog database name - must be provided with `glue_catalog_table_name`.
+- `glue_catalog_database_name`: AWS Glue Catalog database name - must be provided with `glue_catalog_table_name`.
-- `glue_catalog_table_name`: Glue Catalog table name - must be provided with `glue_catalog_database_name`.
+- `glue_catalog_table_name`: AWS Glue Catalog table name - must be provided with `glue_catalog_database_name`.
-- `where_clause`: SQL where clause to filter the Glue catalog table.
-Only applicable with Glue catalog source.
+- `where_clause`: SQL where clause to filter the AWS Glue catalog table.
+Only applicable with AWS Glue catalog source.
-- `s3_path`: Path to input data in S3
+- `s3_path`: Path to input data in AWS S3
 - `unique_id`: Column name containing unique identifier
 - `geometry_type`: Type of geometry ("POINT", "LINE", or "POLYGON")
 - `geometry_column_name`: Name of the geometry column.
 - `method`: Processing method ("PCT_LENGTH" for lines, "PCT_AREA" for polygons)
 - `input_columns`: List of columns to include in output

-When providing a Glue Catalog table, both `glue_catalog_database_name` and `glue_catalog_table_name` must be provided.
+When providing an AWS Glue Catalog table, both `glue_catalog_database_name` and `glue_catalog_table_name` must be provided.
 These variables are mutually exclusive to `s3_path`.
-So when providing an S3 path, you cannot also include Glue Catalog parameters.
-And when providing Glue Catalog parameters, you cannot also include an S3 path.
+So when providing an AWS S3 path, you cannot also include AWS Glue Catalog parameters.
+And when providing AWS Glue Catalog parameters, you cannot also include an AWS S3 path.

 For POINT inputs only, the `geometry_column_name` parameter can be replaced with these 2 parameters:
 - `lat_column_name`: Name of the latitude column.